alexstedev/InfoITJobs/README.md

 3. (WIP) The user can search for IT jobs according to relevant criteria, such as experience needed, location, salary and categories.

-Standard Readme is designed for open source libraries.
-Although it’s [historically](#background) made for Node and npm projects, it also applies to libraries in other languages and package managers.

 ## Table of Contents